 Service of process is notice that there is a lawsuit filed against the LLC or corporation.
-Usually, this involves serving the defendant with a summons.
-In the case of an LLC or corporation, the summons is served on the registered agent.
+Usually, this involves serving the defendant with a document called a summons.
+The summons is often accompanied by a complaint.
+In the case of an LLC or corporation, the summons may be served on the registered agent.
 By serving process on the registered agent, the court obtains jurisdiction over the corporation or LLC.

-CT Tip: Not having a registered agent to accept service of process does not mean that the company cannot be sued.
-What it does mean is that the court can obtain jurisdiction in another manner, but the company may not have timely notice of the lawsuit and will not be able to mount a defense.
+CT Tip: Not having a registered agent available to accept service of process does not mean that the company cannot be sued.
+What it does mean is that the court can obtain jurisdiction in another manner.However, that other manner may not be as reliable as serving the registered agent and may result in the company not getting timely notice of the lawsuit and not being able to mount a defense.

 Although these documents might be very different, they all have one common element.
 Each one contains vital, time-sensitive information.

 When you form an LLC or incorporate, you must designate an initial registered agent.
 The state won't approve your Articles of Incorporation or Articles of Organization if you do not do so.
-The requirement applies when you register your corporation or LLC to do business in another state (foreign qualify) by obtaining a Certificate of Registration.
+The requirement applies when you register to do business in another state (foreign qualify) by obtaining a Certificate of Authority.

 However, it is not enough to have a registered agent at the time of formation or registration.
 You must maintain a registered agent in your home state and every state where you are registered to do business.
 Many states require that the current registered agent be listed on the entity’s annual report.
 All states expect the entity to file a change of registered agent form whenever the agent changes.

 If you don’t maintain a registered agent, your company is at risk in four ways.